PlanQK/planqk-platform-docs/src/tutorials/tutorial-meter-external-service.md

-# Meter an External Service
+# Create and Test an External Service

 In this tutorial you will learn how to create an external service with a pay-per-use pricing plan and report the usage of your service to our metering API.